nextcloud/whiteboard/README.md

 The official whiteboard app for Nextcloud.
 It allows users to create and share whiteboards with other users and collaborate in real-time.

+You can create whiteboards in the files app and share and collaborate on them.

 ## Features

 - 🎨 Drawing shapes, writing text, connecting elements